 Do you know how many José Garcias there are in this precinct?
 The part-time private investigator/son-in-law of the County Clerk we hired found 47 Jose Garcias.
 And can you believe one of them stole a car 22 years ago when he was 17?
 Sure, he served five years in prison and has been working, paying taxes, and living a quiet, productive life ever since.
-But just to be safe, we’ve eliminated him and all other José Garcias from the roll.
+But just to keep our democracy secure, we’ve eliminated him and all other José Garcias from the roll.

 We need to require ID to vote, and limit the kinds of ID we’ll accept.
 Don’t have a car?
 That’s going to make getting to the DMV that’s 47 miles away pretty tough.
-You should probably look into taking out an 84-month note on an F-150 at 27% interest, it makes things like voting a lot easier.
+If you want to participate in our democracy, you should probably look into taking out an 84-month note on an F-150 at 27% interest, it makes things like voting a lot easier.

 If we play our cards right, maybe do a little of the old “appeal to their racist, misogynist, and homophobic tendencies” shtick, and smear Bob as a out-of-touch liberal who has two French Bulldogs named “Nancy” and “Pelosi,” we should be able to win this election.
 And we’ll do it without convincing a single person that we actually have any good, workable ideas.